kumagaias/jet-oni/README.md

 ## What is JetOni?

+JetOni is currently an **interactive 3D demo application** running on Reddit via the Devvit platform.
+The current implementation features a beautifully rendered Earth sphere that users can click to interact with, demonstrating the technical foundation for building 3D experiences on Reddit.

-JetOni (ジェット鬼) is an immersive 3D multiplayer tag game where one player starts as the "ONI" (demon/鬼) and must tag other players to convert them.
+**Future Vision:** JetOni (ジェット鬼) will evolve into an immersive 3D multiplayer tag game where one player starts as the "ONI" (demon/鬼) and must tag other players to convert them.
 The last player remaining untagged wins!
-The game combines traditional Japanese tag games with futuristic parkour mechanics in a fully 3D urban environment.
+The game will combine traditional Japanese tag games with futuristic parkour mechanics in a fully 3D urban environment.

+### Current Features

+- **Interactive 3D Earth**: Beautifully rendered Earth sphere with realistic textures (atmosphere, normal maps, specular highlights)
+- **Click Interaction**: Click the Earth to trigger a bounce animation and increment a counter
+- **Starfield Background**: 200 procedurally placed stars creating an immersive space environment
+- **Reddit Integration**: Personalized greeting using your Reddit username
+- **Real-time Persistence**: Counter values saved to Redis via server API
+- **Responsive Design**: Works seamlessly on desktop and mobile browsers
+- **Smooth Animations**: Continuous Earth rotation with physics-based bounce effects

-### Key Features (Planned)
+### Planned Features (Game Foundation Ready)

+The following game systems are implemented and tested, ready for integration:

 - **First-Person 3D Gameplay**: Experience the thrill of chase and escape from a first-person perspective with full 360° camera control
 - **Procedurally Generated City**: Navigate through a massive city with 60+ buildings, 40+ houses, roads, rivers, and bridges spanning a 400x400 unit map